From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

 \section{Single-spectral pedestrian detection}

-Most vision applications, including pedestrian detection, acquire sensor data using visible-light cameras since they are inexpensive and easily available.
-As such, most existing pedestrian detection methods \cite{Dollar_ICF_BMVC_2009,Benenson_TYPD_ECCV_2014,Dollar_Caltech_PAMI_2010,Zhang_Citypersons_CVPR_2017} also employ this kind of data.
+Most vision applications, including pedestrian detection, acquire data using visible-light cameras since they are inexpensive and easily available.
+As such, most existing pedestrian detection methods \cite{Dollar_ICF_BMVC_2009,Benenson_TYPD_ECCV_2014,Dollar_Caltech_PAMI_2010,Zhang_Citypersons_CVPR_2017} employ this kind of data.
 We further separate (Fig. \ref{fig:method1}) these pedestrian detection methods into two main categories: handcrafted features based approaches and deep features based approaches.
-Moreover, the deep features based approaches are split into pure CNN based methods, which learn features and the classifier in a joint end-to-end training, and hybrid methods, which typically utilize handcrafted and deep features with a separate classifier for training the model.
+Moreover, the deep features based approaches are split into pure CNN based methods and hybrid methods.
 Next, we discuss the handcrafted features methods and then present a summary of deep features based methods.